-If a child attends setting for 15 hours or more, you can refer to your designated Area SENCo.
-To do this you would need to: discuss with parents, complete the referral form including gained parental consent, carry out some targeted observations, have either a play plan or a My Support Plan to show what you have already put in place.
-Your Area SENCo can help you with this if you have not done one before.
+If a child attends setting for 15 hours or more, you can refer to your designated area SENCo.
+To do this you will need the parents/carers to give their permission.
+It would also be expected that you would have completed the referral form, carried out some targeted observations and you should also have either a play plan or a my support plan to show what you have already put in place.
+Your area SENCo can help you with this if you have not done one before.

-The Area SENCo will most likely observe the child in setting and meet with either the SENCo or the child's key worker.
+The area SENCo will most likely observe the child in setting and meet with either the SENCo or the child's key worker.
 They will then give written advice of strategies to support the child.
-The advice should be added to the play plan or My Support Plan and shared with parents.
+The advice should be added to the play plan or my support plan and shared with parents/carers.

-The Area SENCo may offer to meet with parents and discuss concerns with them.
+The area SENCo may offer to meet with parents/carers and discuss concerns with them.
 This could be in setting or over the phone or virtually.

-Refer for an assessment of Autism.
+Refer for an assessment of autism

-To refer a child to the Specialist Assessment Service (SAS) for an assessment for Autism the setting and parents need to fill out the referral form and this is sent to the SAS email not to the Area SENCO
+To refer a child to the Specialist Assessment Service (SAS) for an assessment for autism, the setting and parents/carers need to fill out the referral form this is returned to the address on the form.

-Before filling in the form ensure the child is registered with a Solihull GP.
+Before filling in the form, ensure the child is registered with a Solihull general practitioner (GP).
 If they are registered with a GP outside of Solihull, they will need to be referred to that authority's assessment service.
-Please ask your Area SENCo for advice.
+Please ask your area SENCo for advice.

-The referral will go to a panel who decided if the referral is accepted.
-In order to be accepted it must meet some basic criteria.
+The referral to SAS will go to a panel who decided if the referral is accepted.
+In order to be accepted it must meet some basic criteria:

-- 1. Parents have provided signed consent. - 2.
-The child's GP is based in Solihull. - 3.
-Both the parents and the setting have filled in their columns with observed strengths and difficulties? - 4.
-You have included evidence of two terms of input from the setting or other agencies e.g. EY Team home visiting service.
-Planning and impact forms, Play plans and My Support Plans are ideal. - 5.
-You have evidence of Area SENCo involvement and support for the application, e.g. an observation or Record of Event form.
+- 1. Parents/carers have provided signed consent - 2.
+The child's GP is based in Solihull - 3.
+Both the parents/carers and the setting have filled in their columns with observed strengths and difficulties - 4.
+You have included evidence of two terms of input from the setting or other agencies e.g. Early Years Team home visiting service, planning and impact forms, play plans and my support plans are ideal - 5.
+You have evidence of area SENCo involvement and support for the application, e.g. an observation or record of event form